 They started learning faster than I had expected.

-It was amazing to see how excited they were about learning these concepts which in turn also allowed our discussion at school to become more vibrant and engaging.
+It was amazing to see how excited they were about learning these concepts, which also allowed our discussion at school to become more vibrant and engaging.

 Sure there were times when a teacher-directed lesson was necessary, especially in the technical aspects of the units.
-But overall it was great to see them apply their learning in new and interesting ways.
+But overall, seeing them apply their learning in new and interesting ways was great.

 If you would like to see how I made my Wonder Wall for these units, check out my video below